lpmi-13/veilid-terraform-gcp/README.md

 ## Running the terraform commands

+1. You will either need to create a project called "veilid-nodes" or update the project name in `locals.tf` to use an existing project.

-1. Add your public SSH key to the metadata in `main.tf` in the format of `"USER:PUBLIC_SSH_KEY_CONTENTS"`.
+2. Add your public SSH key to the metadata in `main.tf` in the format of `"USER:PUBLIC_SSH_KEY_CONTENTS"`.
 I've left the `veilid` user in there by default, but you can specify whichever username you want.

 > If you want to use a separate SSH key, then generate one in this folder like `ssh-keygen -t ed25519 -o -a 100 -f veilid-key`.

-2. Decide which region(s) you want to run a veilid node in, and uncomment the relevant line(s) in the `locals.free_regions` block in `regions.tf`.
+3. Decide which region(s) you want to run a veilid node in, and uncomment the relevant line(s) in the `locals.free_regions` block in `locals.tf`.
 NOTE: only the regions in `free_regions` qualify for the free tier, so use one of those unless you want to spin up a bunch of nodes and pay more.

-3. Run the terraform command and get a/some shiny new node(s)!
+4. Run the terraform command and get a/some shiny new node(s)!

 ```sh
 terraform init && terraform apply